-Cycling route 128198
+Cycling route: 128198

 Provided by: route.nl

-Weert, or Wieërt as the Limburgers call it, is"de Poort van Limburg".
-The place, which was granted city rights in 1414, is located on the border of North Brabant and Belgium.
+Weert, or Wieërt as the Limburgers call it, is"the Gate of Limburg\\\".
+The place, which received city rights in 1414, is located on the border of North Brabant and Belgium.
 A large part of the route runs through the Kempen-Broek nature reserve.
 This area has a mysterious history of smugglers and goat riders.
-Now this area is the living space of snuffels, flat bellies and four spots.
+Now this area is the habitat of water sniffles, flat bellies and four-spots.
 Kempen-Broek is limitlessly versatile.

 Below you will find various suggestions for breaks that you can visit during your route.
 These are divided into different categories, making it easy for you to choose.